-Nearsightedness, or myopia, is an eye disorder much more common among Western literate peoples.
+Nearsightedness is an eye disorder much more common among Western literate peoples.
 Nearsightedness is also known as myopia, while farsightedness is known as hyperopia.
 The epidemics of nearsightedness are due mostly to changes in lifestyle.
 As kids spend more time indoors, on computers or watching TV, there will be more cases of nearsightedness.
 Nearsightedness is on the increase in most places, but in countries such as Singapore it has reached extraordinary levels.
 There, 80 per cent of 18-year-old male army recruits have nearsightedness, up from 25 per cent just 30 years ago.
 There is also an increasing incidence of severe nearsightedness, which can lead to blindness.

 Natural Supplements for